 Women usually have more pain and aches than men.
-Generally, women are likely to have a migraine, rheumatoid arthritis, calf cramps, fibromyalgia (muscular inflammatory disease) and rheumatic polymyalgia (RHD) and specific problems such as labor pain, lower abdomen pain, endometrial pain, and premenstrual problems.
+Generally, women are likely to have a migraine, rheumatoid arthritis, calf cramps, fibromyalgia (muscular inflammatory disease) and rheumatic polymyalgia (RHD), and specific problems such as labor pain, lower abdomen pain, endometrial pain, and premenstrual problems.

-They also have more emotional “pains” than men because the hormonal cycle behaves like that and their sensitivity may be the result of frequent mood swings.
+They also have more emotional “pains” than men because the hormonal cycle behaves like that, and their sensitivity may be the result of frequent mood swings.
 Naturally, women are more pain tolerant, so they might complain much less about pain.

 Due to unique hormonal changes, women are likely to experience mineral deficiencies leading to conditions such as osteoporosis, anemia or iron deficiency, lower thyroid level (iodine deficiency), and chronic fatigue from vitamin D or magnesium deficiency which bring them to our back pain doctor in OKC.
-Consequently, they have a range of diseases including articular and muscle problems.
+Consequently, they have a range of diseases, including articular and muscle problems.
 Below are some conditions that females commonly experience more than men that cause back pain.

 Coccydynia (tailbone pain)

 When osteoporosis or bone dilution in the spine occurs, a compression fracture becomes more likely.
 Usually, a fracture occurs on the front side the spine, in which the front of the bone crumbles.
 Usually, the back of the bone is not affected.
 The lower part of the upper back is most likely to cause a compression fracture and can produce sudden, severe back pain.
-Another cause of a compression fracture is a rounded back hump and a loss of height for which a woman should visit her nearest back pain doctor in OKC.
+Another cause of a compression fracture is a rounded back hump and a loss of height, for which a woman should visit her nearest back pain doctor in OKC.

 Symptoms include weakness or distress in your legs with a prolonged walk or stand.
 It’s often painful to sit down.
 Spondylolisthesis pain can be sufficiently severe to reduce your everyday activities.

 The hallmarks of fibromyalgia are muscle pain and tiredness, often in tender points.
 Because of fibromyalgia on muscles, articulations, and bones, it is classified as rheumatic.
-You may have pain in the upper and lower back, neck and hips if you have fibromyalgia.
-Symptoms may be gone for a while and will then recur in a new location, for no apparent reason.
-If you have fibromyalgia, three common conditions can also be present in you, including arthritis, depression and irritable bowel syndrome.
+You may have pain in the upper and lower back, neck, and hips if you have fibromyalgia.
+Symptoms may be gone for a while and will then recur in a new location for no apparent reason.
+If you have fibromyalgia, three common conditions can also be present in you, including arthritis, depression, and irritable bowel syndrome.

 Your muscle piriformis stabilizes your hip joint and makes it possible to walk and move by rotating the thigh.
 The disease called piriformis occurs when a muscle of piriformis deep within the buttocks spasms and triggers the sciatic nerve.
 Pressure on the sciatic nerve, as it does with sciatica, can cause pain, numbness, and tingles down your entire legs and feet.

 You may think of osteoarthritis, but your back might not have this most common form of arthritis.
 You can think of achy knees and hips.
-Spinal arthritis is a degenerative joint disease, which causes the fibrous cartilage to break down in the facet joints between your vertebrae.
+Spinal arthritis is a degenerative joint disease that causes the fibrous cartilage to break down in the facet joints between your vertebrae.
 Without the cartilage coil, your bones rub together, which leads to changes in the shape of the bones.
 Bone spurs on the vertebrae can develop in the spine.